lightspin-tech/red-detector/README.md

 -  change "idan15" key name :)
 -  test more (especially around the sudo topic) the subprocess pip installation.
 -  change device name in class (not crucial).
+# how you can use that:
+In the project now, the json outputs are saved on the the home directory on the created ec2. can scp them to the kibana server etc'. in the kibana python file here there is a part of formatting the jsons the ndjson format and upload them to kibana